-The main purpose of the Act is to provide a framework for amicably preventing and resolving disputes between neighbours in relation to Party Walls, boundary Walls and Excavations near neighbouring buildings.
+The primary purpose of the Act is to provide a framework for amicably preventing and resolving disputes between neighbours in relation to Party Walls, Boundary Walls and Excavations near neighbouring buildings.

 Building owners are given statutory rights that did not exist in existing common law when undertaking certain types of construction as defined by the Act.